ngopal/ngopal.github.io/_posts/2018-08-12-landint-a-data-science-role.md

 It might be worth asking yourself the question about whether you truly want to do the work of a data scientist, or if you are simply infatuated with the title.
 I’ve noticed many roles that have a skills overlap with data scientist roles -- quantitative analyst, data analyst, etc. I know people with these titles, I consider them my peers and learn frequently from them, and they are very happy doing what they are doing because they are doing what they love!
 Today, data scientists may be called data scientists, and tomorrow they may be rebranded as data astronauts (c’mon now, it’s totally in the realm of possibilities :-D).
 One way to determine this might be the following: Would you continue in the role you have right now if your title was changed to data scientist overnight?

-More Advice:
+### More Advice:
 A useful bit of advice would be to think about the economics of the company you are interviewing at.
 For instance, startups tend to have short financial runways, so the likelihood of a startup willing to take a chance on someone who has solid fundamentals but lacks practical experience may be low, because it is risky for them.
 Whereas a larger company may appreciate the idea of hiring someone completely new, and teaching them their best practices, etc. At the same time, recruiting is difficult for startups, so the likelihood of getting further down the interview process more quickly is higher versus larger companies.

 Also realize that as a job seeker, startups are risky.
 It’s very possible the startup you are going to work for may not receive their Series A, or end up being acquired by a larger company, which means you may be job searching yet again, and much sooner than anticipated.

-What It’s like being on the other side (being the interviewer):
+## What It’s like being on the other side (being the interviewer):
--I can appreciate now how difficult interviewing is for the interviewer as well.
+I can appreciate now how difficult interviewing is for the interviewer as well.
 Imagine having to make a decision on whether someone will be a good fit for the group, have the opportunity to grow, is truly interested in the job, is competent, is reliable, can work under pressure, etc. in 30-60 minutes.
 Most interviewers aren’t going to doubt your ability, but will want to see you demonstrate it to see if he/she can follow your thought process -- we are sharing work with each other after all, and we need to have mutual confidence in each other’s work.

-Rise of the Data Science Manager
+## Rise of the Data Science Manager
 -Trey Causey’s post
 -What we are looking for, and what we’ve been finding

 After interviewing no less than 7 data science managers, I’ve found that they generally fall into 4 buckets.
 This may be true for those seeking data scientist positions too.
 I’ll summarize these in three personas:

-The Machinist - Someone who is technically strong, but has little to no business acumen or product sense The Visionary - Someone who has a strong product sense / business acumen, but is not technically strong The Consultant - Someone who has had exposure to a wide breadth of experience The Professor - A domain specialist who has been working on the same problem for 10-20 years.
+* The Machinist - Someone who is technically strong, but has little to no business acumen or product sense
+* The Visionary - Someone who has a strong product sense / business acumen, but is not technically strong
+* The Consultant - Someone who has had exposure to a wide breadth of experience
+* The Professor - A domain specialist who has been working on the same problem for 10-20 years.
 Think Depth.

-I’ve seen that some data scientists don’t have PhDs.
-Do I have to get a PhD to be a data scientist?
-Yes and no.

-*Notes to self: include footnotes or blockquote sections calling out to the reader:
-“Advice:” Work with recruiters
-“Caution:”

-Choking and Yips:
+### Addendum on Choking and Yips:
 https://www.youtube.com/watch?v=CqgmozFr_GM

-I might also consider coming at this from a different angle -- how to land your first DS role, or something like that.

-Others Topics
-Home Buying in Seattle, what I don’t like about Zillow Skills decay curve
-Reproducible research (UW DS/eScience)
+### Good Luck
+Hopefully all of this information is helpful!
+As time passes, I'm sure some of this information will be changing over time, so please use your best judgement.
+Best of luck on your search.

 -------

-Git - software version control
-Conda - software library and interpreter management (install/update/compatibility) Jupyter - communication tool
-Docker - Environment “standardization”